 The slate of each semester's courses, and the days of the week that you will attend WTS in a given semester, are documented in the SPP Handbook and will be communicated to SPP students at their initial orientation session.
 Deviation from the pre-designed SPP plan may result in additional years to complete requirements for graduation.
 Note: SPP students are given special consideration for Limited Enrollment courses by the Registrar's Office during each registration period.
 This is to ensure that SPP students are always able to get into specific courses in the designated semester.

-Student pastors meet together in small reflective seminars throughout the first three years of enrollment at WTS, earning 1.5 credits for each semester satisfactorily completed their first two years, and one credit for each semester satisfactorily completed their third year.
+Student pastors meet together in small reflective seminars throughout the first two years of enrollment at WTS, earning 1 credit for each semester satisfactorily completed.
 These groups are led by faculty members and parish pastors, and provide informal guidance on integrating study with ministry, as well as information related to ministry with small membership congregations.
-Members of these semester Colloquy groups will generally be the same cohort with whom you entered Seminary.
+Colloquy groups will generally be the same cohort of students with whom you entered Seminary.